COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 Impact of COVID-19

-Welltower has been a solid business that is well diversified from both a geographic and property mix standpoint.
-Unfortunately the one market that the company is built to serve, senior citizens, represents the largest risk cohort for the COVID-19 pandemic.
+Welltower has been a solid business that is well-diversified from both a geographic and property mix standpoint.
+Unfortunately, the one market that the company is built to serve, senior citizens, represents the largest risk cohort for the COVID-19 pandemic.
 Accordingly, all of the company's business lines are impacted due to the pandemic.

 Understandably, the senior housing portfolio has been much stronger in the past.
-At the end of 2019 the occupancy rate was above 86%, which has declined to 78.4% as of the end of October.
+At the end of 2019, the occupancy rate was above 86%, which has declined to 78.4% as of the end of October.
 While rent collections are holding steady at 98%, the decline in residents is a hit to revenues which are down nearly 20% year over year.
 This decline in occupancy is a result of large numbers of "Move-Outs", which tragically for many residents means they have passed away.
-Fortunately, property operators have done a great job of containing the spread of the virus and are currently only seeing COVID-19 cases in approximately 10% of their properties on a trailing two week basis (see chart below).
+Fortunately, property operators have done a great job of containing the spread of the virus and are currently only seeing COVID-19 cases in approximately 10% of their properties on a trailing two-week basis (see chart below).
 Additionally, with updated cleaning, eating, and quarantine procedures in place, the company is accepting new residents in 96% of their communities.

 Resident COVID-19 Cases - Trailing Two Weeks as of November 13, 2020